tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 #### Setting Things Straight

-However, do not think that everything application **needs** Redux.
+However, do not think that every application **needs** Redux.
 This is not true.
 Redux is an excellent pattern for when state is shared across many components.
 It is also a reliable way to test user flows and locating bottlenecks and bugs.
 There are situations where you probably shouldn't use Redux, though, and definitely not to start when using React or React Native.
 Here are some tweets by Dan Abramov, creator of Redux.

 * ["Don’t use Redux unless you *tried* local component state and were dissatisfied."](https://twitter.com/dan_abramov/status/725089243836588032)
 * ["There is so much FUD about local state. “setState is bad”, “no-set-state”, “root of all evil”, “use functional components”.
 State is fine."](https://twitter.com/dan_abramov/status/725089775783391232)